 Roasted Parsnip Salad

 Parsnips contain that extra touch of raw earthiness that carrots for instance don’t have, and I love that about them.
-It’s a wonderful but sadly very underestimated vegetable.
+It is a wonderful but sadly very underestimated vegetable.
 There are also a lot of recipes to make with them.
-I once made parsnip fries.
-Delish!
-They tend to turn dark brown once roasted in the oven but that’s normal.
-Parsnip mash or soup are also a big hit here at home.

-My roasted carrot and parsnip salad with a creamy poached eggs on top, garnished with pine nuts and shaved parmesan cheese... the perfect winter salad!
+My roasted carrot and parsnip salad with a creamy poached egg on top, garnished with pine nuts and shaved parmesan cheese... the perfect winter salad!

 - 1 large fresh parsnip